TarunNagaSaiChadaram/Multi-Question-Guided-Fact-Checker_checkpoint2678project/README.md

 ```

 ## Q&A
-If you encounter any problem, please either directly contact the [Liangming Pan](liangmingpan@ucsb.edu) or leave an issue in the github repo.
+If you encounter any problem, please either directly contact the [Tarun Naga Sai Chadaram](tchadara@gmu.edu) or leave an issue in the github repo.